Quansight/Quansight-website/apps/consulting/posts/scaling-python-banking-edition.md

 not the first thing people think of when they need to work with dataframes.
 One of the big advantages of Dask Bag, though, is that it follows the map-reduce model.
 It allows us to take a more hands-off approach to managing the calculations because we can trust that it will reduce our data on each individual worker as much as possible before moving data between workers to finish the aggregations.
-We also made sure to define a `partition_size`, which is the number of units included in each reduction.
-Next we mapped `load_dataframe` to our our sequence of file-paths and finally we sum it.
 When the Dask Bag object is submitted, Dask will send batches of files as defined by `partition_size` to the workers.
 The workers will then apply the mappings and the aggregation to each batch.
-Finally, the workers will re-partition and apply the mappings and aggregation across the batches until the dataset is fully aggregated.
+Finally, the workers will re-partition and apply the mappings and aggregation across the newly formed batches until the dataset is fully aggregated.
+This helps to minimize the amount of data traveling between workers.
+It also let us take advantage of summing dataframes instead of running group-by aggregations on them.

 ```python
 def load_dataframe(data):